larkintuckerllc/k8s-cka-tutorial/16-understand-services/README.md

 **Addendum**: There is an imperative CLI way to create a service that I did not address, e.g., the following will create that YAML for the service.

-**Addendum**: In the video, I make the statement that the */etc/resolv.conf* was provided by the container image.
-It is not, the Pod itself updates this file as we will see in a later video.

 ```plaintext
 kubectl expose deployment/example-dev --dry-run -o yaml
 ```

+**Addendum**: In the video, I make the statement that the */etc/resolv.conf* was provided by the container image.
+It is not, the Pod itself updates this file as we will see in a later video.

+**Addendum**: Did not demonstrate that a Service (with a selector) is actually a controller in that it manages an EndPoints object as Pods with matching labels are created / destroyed.

 [![Core Concepts: Understand Services and other Network Primitives](http://img.youtube.com/vi/NUTuloFZo2Y/0.jpg)](https://youtu.be/NUTuloFZo2Y)